cosmoscats/contributions/README.md

-# contributions
-Our contributions to Cosmos Ecosystem
+# contributions to Cosmos Ecosystem

 Our project validates gravity bridge on mainnet and cheqd on mainnet.